Carson Kvapil: Racing career

-In 2022, Kvapil joined JR Motorsports in its Drivers Edge Development program alongside plans to run the full Late Model Stock Tour in the No. 8 Chevrolet replacing Josh Berry, who ran full-time with the team in the NASCAR Xfinity Series that year.
+In 2022, Kvapil joined JR Motorsports in its Drivers Edge Development program alongside plans to run the full Late Model Stock Tour in the No. 8 Chevrolet, replacing Josh Berry, who ran full-time with the team in the NASCAR Xfinity Series that year.
 He started off his season by winning the first race of the year at the Old State Nationals event at Caraway Speedway after leading 59 laps.
 After finishes of second, third, and fourth in the next three rounds, he won at Franklin County Speedway on his nineteenth birthday.
 He then won the inaugural Window World 125 at North Wilkesboro Speedway in August.
 Kvapil was suspended from the event at Ace Speedway and was fined $500 after he turned Zack Miracle into the wall on the cooldown lap of the Tri-County event.
 Despite this, he went on to secure the championship on his first race after his suspension with a win at South Boston and finished third in the final race of the year at Caraway.

 In 2023, Kvapil won his second straight Late Model Stock Tour championship, getting five wins and finishing in the top ten in all but one race that year.
 It was also during this year that he returned to ARCA, this time making his debut in the main ARCA series, driving the No. 28 Chevrolet for Pinnacle Racing Group at Kansas Speedway, where he finished in second behind race winner Connor Mosack.
 He also made his debut in the NASCAR Craftsman Truck Series driving the No. 7 Chevrolet for Spire Motorsports at Bristol Motor Speedway, where he started in 27th but went on to finish in twelfth.

+O'Reilly Auto Parts Series: 2024–present

 Kvapil's car at Martinsville Speedway in 2024.

 On February 22, 2024, it was announced that Kvapil would attempt to make his NASCAR Xfinity Series debut at Martinsville Speedway, driving the No. 88 Chevrolet for JR Motorsports.
 Kvapil impressed from the start finishing in fourth place.
-Three weeks later, in just his second career Xfinity Series start, Kvapil was in position to win at Dover Motor Speedway and led fourteen laps of the race in the closing laps but ultimately finished in second behind Ryan Truex at the end of the race.
+Three weeks later, in just his second career Xfinity Series start, Kvapil was in position to win at Dover Motor Speedway and led fourteen laps of the race in the closing laps, but ultimately finished in second behind Ryan Truex at the end of the race.